-RTCA offers various types of high school courses, including College Prep, Honors, AP, and Move On When Ready courses.
+RTCA offers various types of high school courses, including College Prep, Honors, AP, and Dual Enrollment courses.
 Students are encouraged to choose courses based on their interests and strengths.

-All 10th and 11th grade students will take the PSAT in the Fall.
-All 8th and 9th grade students take the PSAT in the Spring .
+All 9th and 10th Grade Students will take the PSAT during the month of October.
 The PSAT establishes basic skills and ability and assists in measuring student aptitude toward college level classes.
 Juniors may choose to participate in the PSAT testing to be a possible candidate for the National Merit Scholarship program.

 All students are encouraged and expected to take the SAT and the ACT as part of their application process for college.
 Both tests are accepted by the majority of colleges and universities.
 The SAT measures the critical thinking, mathematical reasoning, and writing skills that students need to do college level work.
 The ACT assesses high school students’ general educational development and their ability to complete college level work.
-The course elective, SAT Prep, is recommended for students preparing to take the SAT or ACT.
-Students are also encouraged to practice on Kahn Academy and College Board.
-The SAT and the ACT are offered on RTCA’s campus.
+The course elective, SAT prep, is recommended for students preparing to take the SAT or ACT.

 RTCA wants to offer support to students who learn differently so that they may develop into successful, independent, life-long learners.
 When students experience success in the classroom, it builds self-confidence and develops a love of learning.
 RTCA wants to address the needs of students with specific, documented Learning Differences and/or Attention Deficit Disorder and to help these students learn academic strategies to enhance their educational experience.
 However, as a private school, RTCA is limited in what services can be offered.